-Irene Gammel is a Professor of Modernism at Ryerson University in Toronto, where she also held the Tier 1 Canada Research Chair in Modern Literature and Culture (2005-2011; renewed 2011-2018).
-Internationally renowned for her scholarship in the areas of gender, modernism, and the avant-garde, she is the author of over 100 publications including 14 books, 53 peer-reviewed articles and chapters, and 40 non-peer reviewed pieces of cultural criticism.
-Her books include I Can Only Paint: The Story of Battlefield Artist Mary Riter Hamilton (McGill-Queen’s University Press, in press), Baroness Elsa: Gender, Dada, and Everyday Modernity (MIT Press) and Looking for Anne of Green Gables (St. Martin's Press), as well as the edited volumes Florine Stettheimer: New Directions in Multimodal Modernism (Book*Hug), Body Sweats: The Uncensored Writings of Elsa von Freytag-Loringhoven (MIT Press), and Confessional Politics: Women’s Sexual Self-Representations in Life Writing and Popular Media (Southern Illinois UP).
-Dr. Gammel is the Founding Director of the MLC Research Centre and Gallery, which provides international leadership for scholarship on women’s cultural production in the modernist era.
-She is also a regular contributor to the public media with over 80 radio, television, newspapers interview contributions including BBC, CBC, PBS, TVO, Newsweek, Globe & Mail, Toronto Star, and Deutschlandradio.
-You can read more on her website http://mlc.ryerson.ca/ and follow her on twitter @MLC_Research.
+Irene Gammel is a Professor of Modernism at Toronto Metropolitan University, where she directs the Modern Literature and Culture Research Centre and held the Tier 1 Canada Research Chair in Modern Literature and Culture (2005-2018).
+Internationally renowned for her scholarship in the areas of gender, modernism, and the avant-garde, she is the author and editor of 15 books, including I Can Only Paint: The Story of Battlefield Artist Mary Riter Hamilton (McGill-Queen’s University Press, 2020), Baroness Elsa: Gender, Dada, and Everyday Modernity (MIT Press), Looking for Anne of Green Gables (St. Martin's Press), Florine Stettheimer: New Directions in Multimodal Modernism (Book*Hug), and Body Sweats: The Uncensored Writings of Elsa von Freytag-Loringhoven (MIT Press).
+Dr. Gammel is also a regular contributor to the public media with over 100 radio, television, and newspapers interview contributions including BBC, CBC, PBS, TVO, Newsweek, Globe & Mail, Toronto Star, and Deutschlandradio.
+You can read more on her website http://mlc.torontomu.ca and follow her on twitter @MLC_Research.

 Fellow of the Royal Society of Canada